Maltodaxtrin/CowledMenace/README.md

 Cowled Menace is compatible with Sword Coast Stratagems (SCS) in the sense that SCS doesn't break things (I have tested it numerous times), but I am not sure if the fights are too easy or too hard with it installed.

-If you want "HLA's for specific spellcasters in the game" setting to include those from Cowled Menace as well (I recommend it since they are indeed worthy of them lore-wise), I made a tweak for it located [here - Dax Tweaks](https://github.com/Maltodaxtrin/Dax-Tweaks#components).
-Install it and now some of the spellcasters from Cowled Menace (3 to be exact) will be able to hurl planetars at you on Insane difficulty, as intended (of course).
-If it ain't a planetar, it's gonna be a Comet or a Dragon's Breath.
-Good times!
+If you want select Cowled Menace spellcasters to use HLA's and hurl planetars at you with SCS (I recommend it since they are indeed worthy of them lore-wise), I made a tweak for it located [here - Dax Tweaks](https://github.com/Maltodaxtrin/Dax-Tweaks#components).
+(Insane+ difficulty only).
+It's in a tweaks mod instead of Cowled Menace because it has to be installed after SCS (Cowled Menace is installed way before SCS: after NPC mods)

-Why isn't this tweak included in the main Cowled Menace mod?
-Because the tweak needs to be installed after SCS, while Cowled Menace is installed way earlier (after NPC mods).

 ## Installation